Through the Peace Teachers program, participants:

 - Develop a foundational understanding of the American approach to peace and the resolution of violent conflicts in countries around the world.

 - Discover new ways to teach about global conflict and peace in their subject areas and receive resources to integrate these concepts and practical peacebuilding skills into their classrooms.

-- Build connections with like-minded educators and with USIP
+- Build connections with like-minded educators and USIP experts.

-- Serve as ambassadors for global peacebuilding in their schools and broader communities
+- Serve as ambassadors for teaching about global conflict and peace in their schools and communities.